Continually asked about the adventures of my sailing journey, building a boat, and living on a boat for 21 years, so this is the first chapter.

 Where do you build a boat?

-Hiring an enclosed shed is out of the question as the rent is too expensive and at this stage, there isn’t an end date for completion – scary.
+Hiring an enclosed shed is out of the question as the rent is too expensive.
+At this stage, there isn’t an end date for completion – scary.

 Luckily, there’s a vacant paddock next to the skipper’s parents’ home alongside a creek, although in the open.
 As the rent is minimal, this spot is to be the boat’s home during the build.